 At the executive meeting held on Dec 12th 2006, Dr Art O’Hagan and Dr Brian Kirby were elected.
 Dr Kirby to act as the convenor of the scientific committee and Dr Gillian Murphy was proposed as the executive member.

 Since then the following Consultants have also been members of the scientific committee: Dr Kevin McKenna (Chair), Dr Rosemarie Watson (executive member), Dr Paul Collins and Dr John Bourke (Chair).

 In January 2014 it was decided to extend membership of the committee to 6 members.

-The current members of the scientific committee are as follows: Dr Fergal Moloney (Chair), Dr Clare Devereux, Dr Susannah Hoey, Dr Dermot McKenna, Dr Donal O'Kane and Dr Anne-Marie Tobin.
+The current members of the scientific committee are as follows: Dr Nicola Cooke, Dr Clare Devereux (Chair), Dr Susannah Hoey, Dr Dermot McKenna, Dr Fergal Moloney, Dr Donal O'Kane and Prof Anne-Marie Tobin.

 Following Incorporation, the Chair of the scientific committee will continue to act as the link with the Board of Directors providing regular reports and attending board meetings on an ad hoc basis.

 Role of the scientific committee;